Mahik99/CFG-web-development/README.md

 JavaScript: To enable dynamic elements, such as like and dislike buttons and personalised form submission.

+Bootstrap: Used bootstrap to incorporate features such as a carousel.

 ## Installation Instructions 🚀:

 Clone the project